 The analysis of the research findings was analyzed by the social sciences statistical package version 22, at two levels of descriptive (frequency, frequency percentage, mean and standard deviation) and inferential (multivariate analysis of covariance).
-Findings at the descriptive level showed that the mean age in the experimental group was 32.45 years and in the experimental group was 36.27 years, while the mean age of the spouse in the experimental group was 35.82 years and in the control group was 39 years.
+Findings at the descriptive level showed that the mean age in the experimental group was 32.45 years and in the experimental group was 36.27 years, while the mean age of the spouse in the experimental group was 35.82 years and in the control, group was 39 years.
 The average duration of addiction in the experimental group is 6.7 years and in the control group is 8.7 years.
-The education of the sample is 11.19 years in the experimental group is 10.76 years and in the control group is 11.82 years.
+The education of the sample is 11.19 years in the experimental group and 13 years in the control group.
+The average duration of marriage in the experimental group is 10.76 years and in the control group is 11.82 years.
 The average education of the spouses in the experimental group was 11.36 years and in the control group was 11.29 years.
-According to the findings, none of the demographic variables showed a significant relationship with the research variables and all levels of meaning were more than 0.05.
-For this purpose, in examining the research hypotheses, there is no need to control these cognitive population variables.
+According to the findings, none of the demographic variables showed a significant relationship with the research hypotheses, there is no need to control these cognitive population variables.
 Descriptive findings are presented in Table 2.